wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/teamwork-in-m365/includes/3-work-together.md

 When users are working together on a document in real time, it’s called co-authoring.
 Microsoft 365 provides co-authoring capabilities across all the core Office apps.
 You can co-author on an Office document when it is stored in OneDrive for Business or SharePoint.
 Microsoft Teams brings author presence information into the co-authoring experience and adds a chat-based workspace for the people who are actively working in the doc.

 ![Co-authoring in Word](../media/word-co-authoring-3.png)
-*an example of co-authoring in Word*
+*An example of co-authoring in Word*

 **OneDrive for Business** and **SharePoint** in Microsoft 365 provide shared storage, document version controls, and permission settings to enable multiple users to seamlessly edit the same document.